 Standard medical treatments for CTS include wrist splints, medications, and sometimes surgery to relieve pressure on the irritated nerves.
 However if the underlying cause of the inflammation is not addressed, patients frequently require revision surgery.
 In fact, nearly a third of patients who have received operations for CTS need revision surgeries, and many do not find total relief after the operation.
 Instead, chiropractors can use non-invasive, natural treatments to calm inflammation, restore strength in the wrist and arms, and decrease pain.

-Our Henderson chiropractors will use chiropractic adjustments and physical therapies for effective relief of your carpal tunnel syndrome.
+Our Henderson chiropractors will use chiropractic adjustments and physiotherapy for effective relief of your carpal tunnel syndrome.
 Call Advanced Spine & Rehabilitation for an appointment today.

 Hains G, Descarreaux M, Lamy AM, Hains F. A randomized controlled (intervention) trial of ischemic compression therapy for chronic carpal tunnel syndrome.
 Journal of the Canadian Chiropractic Association.
 2010 September; 54(3): 155–163.